 We’ve all used USB sticks to transport files between computers and back up our files, but there are other cool things you can do with a USB stick.
 You can use one to lock and unlock your computer—just like in the movies.

-Do you want to lock and unlock your computer with a physical device, like they do in the movies?
-Use the free PREDATOR application, which turns a USB flash drive into an access control device—a key for your computer.
+PREDATOR turns a USB flash drive into an access control device—a key for your computer.
 When you leave your PC, unplug the USB stick and your computer will be locked.
 When you return, plug it back in and your computer will be unlocked.

-When you unplug your USB flash drive, your open windows will minimize and your screen will go dark—plug it back in and your screen will turn back on.
+When you unplug your USB flash drive, your open windows will minimize, and your screen will go dark—plug it back in and your screen will turn back on.

-Increase Performance With ReadyBoost
+3. Increase Performance With ReadyBoost

 If you have a slow hard disk drive in your computer, ReadyBoost can help speed things up.
 When you enable ReadyBoost for a drive, it acts as a hard drive cache, caching frequently used files.
-If it’s faster to read from the USB stick instead of your hard drive, Windows will read the flash drive cache instead.
+If it’s faster to read from the USB stick instead of your HDD, Windows will read the flash drive cache instead.

 To enable ReadyBoost, right-click a USB stick in Windows Explorer, select Properties, and use the options on the ReadyBoost tab.
 Windows will only let you enable ReadyBoost if your USB stick is fast enough, so you might see these options grayed out for some devices.
 ReadyBoost also requires a flash drive with at least 256 MB of free space.